For writers and authors, self-publishing is easy. You upload a Word manuscript to Amazon KDP or an aggregator, and you have an ebook for sale.

 It provides you with the medium and platform to deliver valuable content to readers.
 Then you can build an income-earning independent publishing business.

-There are almost as many ways to generate an income from publishing as there are topics.
+There are almost as many ways to generate income from publishing as there are topics.
 The quickest and easiest means is to use Google Adsense.

 The income generated from Adsense relies heavily on website traffic.
 But it is a simple way to see some dollars coming in the door in the early months of a new blog.

-Other ways include affiliate marketing, selling advertising space or accepting paid content.
+Other ways include affiliate marketing, selling advertising space, or accepting paid content.
 And, of course, selling your books and ebooks.

 Whatever means you choose to earn money from your writing, there are two important ingredients.

 One is for you to build a professional website.
-The second is to publish valuable and informative SEO rich content regularly that will attract and retain visitors and readers.
+The second is to publish valuable and informative SEO-rich content regularly that will attract and retain visitors and readers.

 Diversify and prosper

 But that doesn’t mean that you always need to be shackled by the rules and restrictions of others.

 You can create your own rules about how you use your writing to benefit you and your bank account.

-If you are self-publishing, consider changing your thinking from being controlled, to being in control.
+If you are self-publishing, consider changing your thinking from being controlled to being in control.

 Take back control of the distribution of your ebook and book titles.
 Then build extra money-making opportunities for your writing and independent publishing business.

-Nor from starting a second or third monetised blog, starting an online newspaper or from making more money from your writing skills.
+Nor from starting a second or third monetized blog, an online newspaper, or making more money from your writing skills.